Sirneij/trans-bench/README.md

 }
 ```

-The `queries` field is a two-dimensional array (list of lists).
+The `queries` field is a two-dimensional array.
 Each inner array should contain an identifier (e.g., `query1`) and the query to execute (e.g., `path(X, Y)`).
 For now, only a 2-dimentional array with a single inner array is supported by this suite.

 **NOTE:** If you intend to run XSB alone, you can have multiple inner arrays.
 Otherwise, stick to a single inner array.
 Additionally, for demand-driven queries such as `path(1, X)`, ensure `X` is always the variable if you plan to run all three systems.
 If running only XSB, this requirement is not necessary.